rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 ~/rpi/Raspberry-Pi-PPS-Client $ sudo ./pps-client-`uname -r`
 ```
-That completes the pps-client installation.
+That completes the PPS-Client installation.

 # Uninstalling
 ---

-Uninstall pps-client on the RPi with:
+Uninstall PPS-Client on the RPi with:
 ```
 ~ $ sudo pps-client-stop
 ~ $ sudo pps-client-remove
 ```
-This removes everything **except** the configuration file which you might want to keep if it has been modified and you intend to reinstall pps-client.
+This removes everything **except** the configuration file which you might want to keep if it has been modified and you intend to reinstall PPS-Client.
 To remove everything do:
 ```
 ~ $ sudo pps-client-remove -a
 ```
 # Reinstalling
 ---

 To reinstall, first uninstall as [described above](#uninstalling) then install.
+If you are recompiling existing PPS-Client code first `make clean`.

+Occasionally the contents of the `/etc/pps-client.conf` file will change.
+Check the online revison notes for config file changes.
+You can make these changes manually if you do not elect to remove your old config file.

-# Running pps-client
+# Running PPS-Client
 ---

-The pps-client requires that a PPS hardware signal is available from a GPS module and all wired connections for the GPS module [are in place](#hardware-requirements).
+PPS-Client requires that a PPS hardware signal is available from a GPS module and all wired connections for the GPS module [are in place](#hardware-requirements).
 Once the GPS is connected and the PPS output is present on GPIO 4 you can do a quick try-out with,
 ```
 ~ $ sudo pps-client
 ```